julianlam/lmNotation/README.md

 signature in this example is 4/4 time.
 3. A pipe ("`|`") separates the time signature with the next section.
 4. This next section contains the actual notes of the motif.
-	* Each note is separated by a comma
+	* Each note is separated by a single space
 	* Each note contains two pieces of information, a solfège representation of the note, and its length, relative to the time signature defined in the previous section.